To download the full syllabus, click here.

 Credits

-Students are also required to write a mini-thesis for 6 credits.
+Students are also required to write a thesis for 9 credits.

 The practicum represents 10 credits.